-The Charge Posting Integration Profile specifies the exchange of information from the Department System Scheduler/Order Filler Actor to the Charge Processor Actor regarding charges associated with particular procedures, as well as communication between the ADT/Patient Registration and Charge Processor Actors about patient demographics, accounts, insurance, and guarantors.
+The Charge Posting Integration Profile specifies the exchange of information from the Department System Scheduler/Order Filler Actor to the Charge Processor Actor regarding charges associated with particular procedures, as well as communication between the

+- 830 charges associated with particular procedures, as well as communication between the ADT/Patient Registration and Charge Processor Actors about patient demographics, accounts, insurance, and guarantors.
 The Charge Posted Transaction contains all of the required procedure data to generate a claim.
 Currently, these interfaces contain fixed field formatted or HL7-style data.
-The goal of including this transaction in the IHE Technical Framework is to standardize the Charge Posted Transaction to a Charge Processor, thus reducing system interface installation time between clinical systems and Charge Processors.
+The goal of including this transaction in the Radiology Technical Framework is to - 835 standardize the Charge Posted Transaction to a Charge Processor, thus reducing system interface installation time between clinical systems and Charge Processors.
 Additionally, the Charge Posted Transaction reduces the need of the billing system to have knowledge of the radiology internals.
 The result is that the Charge Processor will receive more complete, timely and accurate data.

-795 2.1.10 Post-Processing Workflow (PWF)
+840 2.1.10 Post-Processing Workflow (PWF)

 The Post-Processing Workflow Integration Profile addresses the need to schedule, distribute and track the status of typical post-processing workflow steps, such as Computer-Aided Detection or Image Processing.
 Worklists for each of these tasks are generated and can be queried, workitems can be selected and the resulting status returned from the system performing the work to the system managing the work.
 IMPORTANT NOTE: As of June 2012, IHE introduces a new Trial Implementation Profile: Post-Acquisition Workflow (PAWF).
 The use cases addressed are largely the same as PWF, but the underlying mechanisms are improved.
 The PWF Profile documented in this section has been deprecated by the Radiology Domain and is now replaced by PAWF.
 When the PAWF Profile becomes Final Text, the contents of Section 10 will be removed.
-In the interim, new implementations should be based on PAWF, found at http://www.ihe.net/Technical-Framework/index.cfm#radiology.
+In the interim, new implementations should be based on PAWF, found at http://ihe.net/Technical Frameworks/#radiology.